Stefan Römer - Freelance Software Developer - Open for work

 Since years I am running my own CalDAV / CardDAV server to synchronize my calendars and address books.
 I use Radicale for this and on my Uberspace it was installed via Python’s pip, but now it was time to move this to my own server too and I chose to install the package directly from the Devuan repository via apt-get install radicale.

-The installation via apt-get just does the installation and more steps are needed to set everything up.
+The installation via apt-get just does the installation but some additional configuration was needed to set everything up.

 Linux Containers (LXC) on Devuan Daedalus 5.0